luis198327/olympics-quiz-game/README.md

 Once the game quesiton limit has been reached, it will display the users score, and the ability to restart the quiz, taking you back to the home page.

 Following feedback on my MS1 project, I have also embeded a 404 error message in the event that the scoring doesnt work or correctly calculates.
+There will be a button to restart the quiz by navigating home.

+All pages except the 404 error page will also have a dropdown menu option (a late change).
+This will give the user a few options to restart or find help.

 ### Skeleton
 I used wireframes to put together a very basic mock-up of the site based on a desktop/tablet and mobile devices.
 This did develop during the project as my understanding of JavaScript progressed.
 I was going to keep it to 2 html pages, but found it easier to creare a third page for the results page separately.
 A fourth page has also been added (404 error), but this should not be visible providing the code works fine.

+The wireframe also does not show a late change made which was to include a dropdown menu.
+This was always in my thoughts but wasnt sure if this would be effective or appropriate, but adds a nice touch.

 The wireframe can be found <<insert wireframe>>.